In this article, will be talking about the main points recommended to optimize your WordPress for speed and scale with Pagely's system.

-This overview goes into using terminal to debug and confirm some things like cache, but some commands could be substituted by looking at the requested page header responses via the browser.
+While this overview covers the use of terminal to debug and confirm things like cache, some commands could be substituted by looking at the requested page header responses in Atomic.

 This article covers the following topics:

-This layer primarily involves hitting the page caching layer of our stack.
-This is enabled and installed by default on every Pagely VPS.
+Here we’ll discuss what’s involved in reviewing and managing hits to the page caching layer of our stack, which is installed and enabled by default on every Pagely VPS.

 Checking for Cache Hits